sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/microfirmwares/debug-cart.md

 [{{ site.MICROFIRMWARE_DEBUG_CART_VERSION }}](){: .label .label-purple }

-This is a microfirmware application for the **SidecarTridge Multi-device**, designed to provide **debug output for Atari ST-family software** through the cartridge port.
+This microfirmware repurposes the SidecarTridge Multi-device as a **debug output cartridge** for Atari ST-family computers.

-It repurposes the SidecarTridge Multi-device as a debug-output device for **Atari ST, STe, Mega ST, and Mega STe** software.
-Debug output is captured by reading from the cartridge address space and forwarded to a **USB serial connection**.
+Software running on the Atari can send debug characters through the cartridge address space, which are forwarded to the USB serial port of the Multi-device.

+This firmware is useful for low-level development, TOS debugging, driver development, and experiments that require output before normal I/O is available.
 See the [original project Debug Cart by **Christian Zietz** ](https://github.com/czietz/atari-debug-cart) for the original source and implementation details.

 <details open markdown="block">
   <summary>